We hope you can find the information that you need throughout our website. Below are some of the most commonly asked questions and answers we receive.

-8. Will it be possible to have a pay as you go meter and will this mean gas costs more per unit?
+6. Will it be possible to have a pay as you go meter?

 In line with best practice, we will ensure we give as much warning of future works as possible to any residents, businesses and road users.
 We will also post regular updates to our roadworks update page.